 Wait for the Check to Clear

-When a check clears, that means your bank has received the funds from the bank on the cashier's check.
-This process can take a few days, even though the funds will be available to you within a day.
-If you're selling to someone who doesn't live nearby and can't provide cash, don't send or spend the money until your bank verifies the cashier's check has cleared.
+When a check clears, it means your bank has received the funds from the bank on the cashier's check.
+This process can take a few days, even though the funds will be available within a day.
+So if you're selling to someone who doesn't live nearby and can't provide cash, don't send or spend the money until your bank verifies the cashier's check has cleared.

 You can also let the buyer know you won't be shipping the item until the check clears.
-If they are pushing you to send them back the money right away, don't do it until you know if the cashier's check is real.
+If they push you to send them back the money right away, don't do it until you know if the cashier's check is real.

-If someone pays you via cashier's check, don't send them the item or refund them any overpayment amount until the check has been cleared by the bank.
+If someone pays you via cashier's check, don't send them the item or refund them any overpayment amount until the bank has cleared the check.
 To be even safer, don't accept a cashier's check in the first place.

 Ask The Buyer To Come To The Bank With You

 It's possible to receive a fake cashier's check from someone in person.
-If you sell to a local, let them know ahead of time you'd prefer cash.
+If you sell to a local, let them know you'd prefer cash ahead of time.
 If they say they can only provide a check, ask them to accompany you to the bank.

-When someone gets a real cashier's check, the bank will only write out a check for guaranteed money or money that lives in the person's bank account.
-If you see someone get a cashier's check from a bank, you can assure it's real.
+When someone gets an actual cashier's check, the bank will only write out a check for guaranteed money or money that exists in the person's bank account.
+So if you see someone get a cashier's check from a bank, you can assure it's real.

-Cashier's checks are known for being safe, which is why they've become a popular tactic for scammers on Craigslist and other community market platforms.
-A bank issues cashier's check on behalf of the account holder verifying the funds exist in their account.
-However, in recent years, cashier's checks have been easier to fraud thanks to advancements in printing and other technologies.
+Cashier's checks are known for being safe, so they've become a popular tactic for scammers on Craigslist and other community market platforms.
+A bank issues a cashier's check on behalf of the account holder verifying the funds exist in their account.
+However, in recent years, cashier's checks have been easier to fake, thanks to advancements in printing and other technologies.

 Have You Fallen for This Craigslist Cashier's Check Scam?